Do Not Make Organizational Change More Difficult than It Needs to Be

 Experienced leaders know those most affected by change must be held accountable for the desired change, encouraged to embrace the “new way” over the “old way”, and helped to emphasize continuous learning.

 They also know they should not make things worse whenever possible.

 Three Field-Tested Change Management Tips to Follow

-Here are three tips on how to NOT make organizational change more difficult than it has to be:
+Here are three tips from our change management simulation data on how to NOT make organizational change more difficult than it has to be: